Three Creative Ways to Lower Your Retirement Taxes

 This is called “boots theory,” a term often attributed to English fantasy writer Sir Terry Pratchett in his series “Discworld.”

 Minimalism could save you time and money.
-By investing in fewer products, you can keep the sales tax in your wallet and spend less time shopping at higher tax rates.
+By investing in fewer products, you can keep the sales tax in your wallet and spend less time shopping at higher sales tax rates.

-You can also strategically buy second-hand through vintage shops or thrift stores or even prioritize experiences (local museums, town events, or public parks) over those that cost funds, thus essentially avoiding sales tax.
+You can also strategically buy second-hand through vintage shops or thrift stores, or even prioritize experiences (local museums, town events, or public parks) over those that cost funds, thus essentially avoiding sales tax.

-But if you can spend a little more, we’ll cover another way to potentially save on taxes through a minimalistic strategy.
+If you can spend a little more, we’ll cover another way to potentially save on taxes through a minimalistic strategy.

 One way you can lower your tax bill is by sticking with tax-exempt investments.
 More specifically, federal and state-level instruments that don’t have an income threshold (more on that later).